pkeilbach/htwg-practical-nlp/docs/lectures/introduction.md

 !!! info "POS-tagsets"

-    A tagset is a predefined list of grammatical categories used in Natural Language Processing to classify words during tasks like part of speech tagging.
+    A tagset is a predefined list of grammatical categories used in Natural Language Processing to classify words during tasks like POS tagging.

     A popular tagging convention is [Penn Treebank tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html) which is also used by default by the Python [Natural Language Toolkit library](https://www.nltk.org/api/nltk.tag.html).